-Familiar with Internet or computer literacy
+Recommended Preparation: Familiar with Internet or computer literacy.
+Grading: letter grade

 This course provides an introduction to mapping and geographic information science, which includes computer systems and software for geographic analysis, cartography, global positioning systems and remote sensing.
 Included are geographic concepts for spatial analysis and work on practical applications with computer software.